lydiahallie/javascript-questions/README.md

 #### Answer: B

-`Object.freeze` makes it impossible to add, remove, or modify properties of an object (unless the property's value os another object).
+`Object.freeze` makes it impossible to add, remove, or modify properties of an object (unless the property's value is another object).

 When we create the variable `shape` and set it equal to the frozen object `box`, `shape` also refers to a frozen object.
 You can check whether an object is frozen by using `Object.isFrozen`.
 In this case, `Object.isFrozen(shape)` returns true, since the variable `shape` has a reference to a frozen object.